drajer-health/eCRNow/README.md

 ## 4.1 Pre-Requisites: ##
 The following technologies should have been installed on your machine where you will build, test and deploy your applications.

-* Java 8 is supported by all eCRNow App releases.
 * Java 17 is supported by eCRNow App Release 3.1.5 or later releases.
 * Pick a specific release from the master branch and install the JDK that you would like to use.
 * PostgresSQL Database 10.x or higher.
 * NodeJS 12.4.1 or above
-* Maven 3.3.x or higher.
+* Maven 3.6.x or higher.
 * git tool.

 ## 4.2 Steps to Build and Run the App: ##